SMART Modified Tour: 1989 season

-The Inaugural Season included a total of six races.
+The inaugural season included a total of six races.
 The schedule had two races each at North Wilkesboro and Pulaski County, and one race each at Langley and Myrtle Beach.
-The first race in series history was on April 9, 1989, at Langley Speedway in Hampton, VA.
+The first race in series history was on April 9, 1989, at Langley Speedway in Hampton, Virginia.
 Eighteen modifieds entered the inaugural event.
 Frank Fleming's pole-winning lap of 15.990 seconds (89.660 mph) for the event was the quickest in Langley's history.
 Robert Jeffreys earned the honor of being the first race winner by holding off Philip Smith.
 At the Lowes 150 on April 15 at North Wilkesboro Speedway, driver Don Smith had to be cut from his car after crashing on the second lap.
 Smith had a broken left shoulder from the crash.
 Northern Modified superstar Jimmy Spencer won in his only career S.M.A.R.T. start after recovering from a mid-race crash to finish two car-lengths ahead of Gary Myers.
 The season concluded at Pulaski County Speedway on October 15.
 Johnny Bush grabbed his only career series victory while Philip Smith was crowned the tour's inaugural champion.
 In the first season there were six different winners, with no driver winning more than one event.